-As startling as Wade in a Bulls jersey was at first glance, it was way overdue.
-It was never supposed to be like this.
+In a way, it was never supposed to be like this.
 And it was exactly supposed to be like this.
-Dwyane Wade is six years in the process.
+Dwyane Wade is fifteen years in the process.
 Gestation takes forever sometimes.

 In the summer of 2010, Wade and Chris Bosh came to Chicago on a free agent tour.
 It was a crazy few days of publicity and meetings and the possibility that the Bulls were going to get richer.
-LeBron James was going to come too though James never made a Chicago trip, entertaining the Bulls brass on his home turf of Cleveland.
-After James chose Miami, and James was villain #1, it was reported that the Bulls had been in the running but sabotaged their chances when management laid down the law.
-No LeBron entourage on the plane.
-No special perks.
-LeBron wasn’t going to get royal treatment just because he was LeBron James.
-That was the rumor.
-The irony was Pat Riley was more dictatorial than the Bulls could ever be and it broke up the big 3.
-LeBron returned to Cleveland.
-Wade fell into Chicago’s lap after a Riley screwup.
-And Chris Bosh is persona non grata.
+LeBron James never made a Chicago trip, entertaining the Bulls brass on his home turf of Cleveland.
+After James chose Miami, Wade and Bosh fell in line as well.
+In year two of the Big Three, Wade volunteered to take a 1A role and the Heat won back to back titles.

-But.
-Derrick Rose this isn’t.
+But this isn’t Miami 2012-13.
 No speed to the rim.
 No one’s is beating two defenders to get to the cup.
 No blur on the floor, close your eyes and you’ll miss it.
-The Bulls had that.
+The Heat had that once upon a time.
 They used it all up until they had squeezed it dry, like a lemon wrung empty of its bitter juice.
 This may not be as pretty but it may be more worthwhile.
 Solid.
 Dependable.
 Everyone on the same page.
-The Bulls have a Jordan-esque player out of his prime but still good enough at the end of games to get the job done.
-To win.
+The Heat have a Jordan-esque player out of his prime.
+It’s good enough to win games.
+And be hero Wade County once again.